zhenyuanlu/zhenyuanlu.github.io/_blog/posts/2022-12-16-artifacts-mitigation-nlp.md

 ## Understand Dataset Artifacts
 Large-scale NLI datasets gathered through crowdsourcing are useful for training and evaluating NLU algorithms.
 Often, machine learning NLP models can achieve impressive results on these benchmark datasets.
-However, a new study has shown that NLP models can achieve incredibly high performance even without training on the premise corpus but on hypothesis baseline alone <d-cite key="poliak-etal-2018-hypothesis"></d-cite>, although this strategy is difficult for models to learn theoretically.
-This issue known as dataset artifacts caused by human bias and spurious correlations occurred in the crowdsourcing-generated hypothesis, producing a stylistic pattern in the corpus <d-cite key="gururangan-etal-2018-annotation"></d-cite>.
+However, a new study has shown that NLP models can achieve incredibly high performance even without training on the premise corpus but on hypothesis baseline alone <z-cite key="poliak-etal-2018-hypothesis"></z-cite>, although this strategy is difficult for models to learn theoretically.
+This issue known as dataset artifacts caused by human bias and spurious correlations occurred in the crowdsourcing-generated hypothesis, producing a stylistic pattern in the corpus <z-cite key="gururangan-etal-2018-annotation"></z-cite>.

 |         |            |